uo-ec607/lectures/08-regression/08-regression.md

 ## Marginal effects

 Calculating marginal effect in a regression is utterly straightforward in cases where there are no non-linearities... just look at the coefficient values.
-However, that quickly goes out the window when you have interaction effects or non-linear models like probit, logit, etc. Luckily, the **margins** package ([link](https://cran.r-project.org/web/packages/margins)), which is modeled on its namesake in Stata, goes a long way towards automating the process.^[One downside that I want to highlight briefly is that **margins** does [not yet work](https://github.com/leeper/margins/issues/128) with **fixest** (or **lfe**) objects, but there are [workarounds](https://github.com/leeper/margins/issues/128#issuecomment-636372023) in the meantime.]
+However, that quickly goes out the window when you have interaction effects or non-linear models like probit, logit, etc. Luckily, there are various ways to obtain these from R models.
+For example, we already saw the **mfx** package above for obtaining marginal effects from GLM models.
+I want to briefly focus on two of my favourite methods for obtaining marginal effects across different model classes: 1) The **margins** package and 2) a shortcut that works particularly well for a certain class of interaction models.

+### The **margins** package

+The **margins** package ([link](https://cran.r-project.org/web/packages/margins)), which is modeled on its namesake in Stata, is great for obtaining marginal effects across an entire range of models.^[I do, however, want to flag that it does [not yet support](https://github.com/leeper/margins/issues/128) **fixest** (or **lfe**) models.
+But there are [workarounds](https://github.com/leeper/margins/issues/128#issuecomment-636372023) in the meantime.]
 You can read more in the package [vignette](https://cran.r-project.org/web/packages/margins/vignettes/Introduction.html), but here's a very simple example to illustrate.

-Consider our earlier interaction effects regression, where we interested in how people's mass varied by height and gender.
+Consider our interaction effects regression [from earlier](#interaction-effects), where we were interested in how people's mass varied by height and gender.
 To get the average marginal effect (AME) of these dependent variables, we can just use the `margins::margins()` function.

 ```r